 With Crowe as our lead, we walk the perimeter of buildings, climb stairs and enter outdoor alcoves—dropping in on the random thoroughfares wildlife may hide in.
 “We have a route we follow,” Crowe says.
 “We hit a bunch of different buildings with a lot of glass.”

 Crowe knows the route by heart and can tell you which buildings are the biggest offenders.
 Not unlike her feathered friends, she has an internal campus she follows each season.

 The first encounter of the morning comes about 20 minutes into the patrol, when Johnson finds a deceased waterthrush laying in a planter.
 Though it’s not a migratory bird, it’s clear that it has perished from colliding with the building and not from a predator.
 Johnson enters the bird into the social networking site, iNaturalist, while Crowe catalogs it into the nonprofit’s records.

 “We take the dead ones to the Smithsonian National Museum of Natural History,” Crowe says.
 The organization uses them in research and education.

-Not 10 minutes later, we find a live bird stuck in the corner of a building, pecking at the glass window pane.
+Not 10 minutes later, we find a live bird stuck in the corner of a building, pecking at the glass window pane as if it's come face-to-face with a new threat to its territory.
 Crowe and Johnson discuss whether or not they should try and shepherd it in a new direction or leave it alone, worried that if they scare the bird it will crash into the walls.
 “It’s sort of a judgment call,” Crowe says.

 In the end, they let nature take its course.